When comparing tour operator software, bike tour guides should look for a system that:

 • Include a detailed description & itinerary — share details about the location or any pick-up or drop-off points.

-• Add high-quality photos & videos from past experiences to showcase your tours and bikes.
+• Add high-quality photos & videos from past experiences — to showcase your tour experiences, destinations, bikes, and other equipment.

-• Inform travellers of anything they need to bring with them — say you don’t offer helmets or prefer customers bring their own; you can note that here.
+• Inform travellers of anything they need to bring with them — for example, if you don’t offer helmets or prefer customers to bring their own, you can note that here.

 • Offer extras to enhance the experience — these optional add-ons can be anything from trail snacks to branded merchandise.

-You can also create tour packages within your product line by combining experiences during set-up —after adding tour details, you specify if it’s a combo experience, then you can add the complementary experience and move into pricing and availability.
+You can also create tour packages within your product line by combining experiences during setup.
+After adding tour details, specify if it’s a combo experience, then add the complementary experience and proceed to pricing and availability.

-We offer several options to price tours & rentals, and advanced tools to manage pricing.
+Then, we offer several options to price tours and rentals:

 • Create one flat rate for your experience — this might be popular with a tour guide or rental provider offering all-day rentals.

-• Create pricing categories — tour guides may charge one rate for children, another for adults, and another for seniors or offer discounts to certain groups; rental providers may want to charge by the hour, by time slot, or by day.
+• Create pricing categories — tour guides may charge one rate for children, another for adults, and another for seniors, or offer discounts to specific groups.
+Rental providers may want to charge by the hour, by time slot, or by day.

-• Offer bulk discounts for customers who reserve multiple spots or rentals at once — this could attract families on vacation or groups of vacationers (think bachelor or bachelorette groups or teams travelling for corporate events).
+• Offer bulk discounts for customers who reserve multiple spots or rentals at once — this could attract families on vacation or groups of vacationers (think bachelor or bachelorette groups or corporate retreats).

-Bókun also offers a dynamic pricing tool that automatically adjusts rates based on certain conditions.
-For example, you could create a rule to automatically discount tours and rentals during slow seasons or increase or decrease rates as you approach booking cutoff times.
+Bókun also offers dynamic pricing tools that automatically adjust rates based on certain conditions.
+For example, you could create a rule to automatically discount tours and rentals during slow seasons, or adjust rates as you approach booking cutoff times.

-Finally, you can manage availability by product.
-Your tour and product availability auto-update across sales channels as you adjust your calendar and others make reservations.
-All travellers can see real-time availability, so you can avoid double bookings or overselling.
+Next, you can manage availability by product.
+Your tour and product availability automatically updates across sales channels as you adjust your calendar and others make reservations.
+All travellers can view real-time availability, allowing you to avoid overbookings.

 Bókun makes managing your calendar simple with availability rules — you choose:

-• Start and close out dates — if you offer guided experiences, you’d specify close and start dates for each one.
-If you offer rentals, you can keep these constant.
+• Start and close-out dates — if you offer guided experiences, you’d specify the start and close dates for each one.
+If you provide rentals, you can keep them constant.

 • Departure times — circling back to our example above, if you offer all-day rentals, you won’t need to specify multiple departure times.
 But if you provide guided experiences or rent bikes for shorter durations, you can add those time slots here.